WELCOME!

 http://www.blogtalkradio.com/firetalkproduction/2011/08/14/one-small-sacrifice-read-by-trace-a-demeyer

-I have this new thing I'm doing - I say BOOM a lot. (so big boom big boom blog was born)
+I had issues - I said BOOM a lot. (so big boom big boom blog was born)

 Could this have something to do with the mysterious boom sounds happening everywhere?